shadowmint/gulp-sass-native/README.md

 });
 ```

-By default (if only `stream` is set, the error is simply printed using console.log
+By default (if only `stream` is set), the error is simply printed using console.log

 ## License